Ostantric/OpenSource16bitRISC/README.md

 # OpenSource16bitRISC
+##16 bit RISC machine
 Machine was built in may 2016.
-16 bit RISC machine
-These are the source code, ISE sucks so its hard to implement.

 Email me if you are serious developer and want to improve this machine.